Table of Contents

 The higher your product ranks in the search results, the more orders you will get.

 Said that you’d think it’s a good idea to put a lot of keywords on your listing to increase relevancy.
-However, you can add only a limited number of keywords to your heading and product description to keep them readable.
+However, you can add only a limited number of words to your heading and product description to keep them readable.

 What Are Amazon Backend Keywords?